OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 Depending upon Google Trends and also YouTube keyword searches in niche instances, EDA aimed at answering some key questions, such as:

 1. How does the trend of global demand for workout appear for the timeframe between mid-March 2018 and mid-March 2023?
-  - During this period, in which month-year was this demand highest on average?
+  - During this period, in which month-year was this demand also highest on average?

 2. Which of these three keywords - *gym workout*, *home workout* and *home gym*, generated most interest in 2020 and also during 2022-2023 separately?
 3. What are the top 20 countries with the highest interest in workout, which hinges on this keyword search?